Aburrá Valley Region and Municipality of Medellín, Colombia

 Changning District is one of the 16 districts in Shanghai.
 This jurisdiction joined the BEA in 2018.

 Shimla Municipal Corporation, India

 Shimla has a population of 170,000, and is the capital of Himachal Pradesh in northern India.
 The Shimla Municipal Corporation joined the BEA in 2016, and local BEA partners are coordinated by ICLEI South Asia.

-Tokyo’s Commitments to the BEA:
+Sonora’s Commitments to the BEA:

 Tshwane Metropolitan Municipality, South Africa

 For the City of Tshwane, which hosts the executive branch of South Africa’s national government departments, international consulates, academic and research institutions, the drive to be a national leader in building efficiency is one motivation behind the city’s aim to make its buildings the country’s greenest.
 In 2016, City of Tshwane was the first African city to join the BEA network of cities.
 BEA partners in Tshwane are coordinated by the South Africa Green Building Council (GBCSA).